kalekundert/exmemo/README.rst

 The exmemo commands are rather verbose, which is not ideal for things you want to be typing all the time.
-You can make them a little shorter by only typing the first few letters of each subcommand (i.e. ``exmemo ex ed`` instead of ``exmemo expt edit``), but it's still not ideal.
+You can make them a little shorter by only typing the first few letters of each subcommand (i.e. ``exmemo ex ed`` instead of ``exmemo note edit``), but it's still not ideal.
 For that reason, I use the following set of shell aliases::

-   alias en='exmemo expt new'
+   alias en='exmemo note new'
-   alias ee='exmemo expt edit'
+   alias ee='exmemo note edit'
-   alias eo='exmemo expt open'
+   alias eo='exmemo note open'
    alias es='exmemo protocol show' alias ep='exmemo protocol print' alias ef='exmemo protocol save'